 How Sensitive Toothpaste Works

-Sensitive toothpaste helps to reduce sensitivity.
+Sensitive toothpastes can help reduce sensitivity.
 You may notice a difference after only a few days of use, but most people start to see significant improvement after at least a week or two.

 Toothpaste specially designed for sensitive teeth has special ingredients that reduce the sensitivity of your teeth.
-These work by blocking the tubules in the dentin.
-A study published in the Journal of Dentistry shows the use of toothpaste for sensitive teeth to be a highly effective treatment.
+These work by blocking the tubules in the dentine.
+According to the Indian Dental Association there are many brands of toothpaste made to help ease the pain of sensitive teeth.
+The toothpaste should be used twice a day to brush teeth.
+It can also be rubbed onto the sensitive areas.
+These toothpastes can take anything from a few days to several weeks to take effect.
 Brush regularly with this type of toothpaste, but also rub the paste directly onto the sensitive areas for even better and faster results.

 Treating Severe Sensitivity

-Sometimes, at-home treatment with sensitive toothpaste is not enough.
-If you have severe sensitivity, professional treatment might be necessary.
+Sometimes, at-home treatment with sensitive toothpaste isn't enough.
+If you have severe sensitivity, professional treatment might be necessary, according to the Mayo Clinic.
 Your dentist might start by applying a fluoride varnish directly to the sensitive areas to strengthen the enamel.
+They might also recommend a prescription-strength fluoride toothpaste, such as PreviDent® 5000.
 If your root surfaces have been exposed because of receding gums, the fluoride varnish can be applied to the surface to protect them.
 Depending upon the condition of your gums and the severity of any gum disease you might have, your dentist might recommend more thorough scalings of the teeth and gum tissue.

 If you and your dentist have been unable to eliminate your tooth discomfort, your dentist might refer you to an endodontist, who will determine whether you have serious problems with the pulp or the nerve of the tooth.
 Damage, infection or extensive decay can all affect the pulp, leading to extreme sensitivity and persistent pain.
 Removing this damaged or infected tissue through a root canal procedure eliminates pain and allows you to keep your tooth.
 The endodontist can evaluate your condition to see if this might be necessary.